Pointe du Hoc: Commemoration

 Pointe du Hoc now features a memorial and museum dedicated to the battle.
 Many of the original fortifications have been left in place and the site remains speckled with a number of bomb craters.
 On 11 January 1979 this 13-hectare field was transferred to American control, and the American Battle Monuments Commission was made responsible for its maintenance.

+As part of the commemorations of the 75th anniversary of D-Day in 2019, members of the current 75th Ranger Regiment reenacted the climb in both period and modern uniforms.